EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Experiments

+\textbf{Implementation details.} Our Euclidean GCN employs graph convolution with B-splines \citep{B-splines}, which are piece-wise polynomial functions characterized by local support and defined in the Euclidean space (${ \mathrm{R}^d}$).
+The curvature of HEHE block is treated as a learnable parameter, initialized with 0.4, while the dropout rate is set to 0.1.
+And we used AdamW with an initial learning rate of $10^{-3}$ for object detection and Adam with an initial learning rate of $10^{-2}$ for object recognition.

-We evaluated our EHGCN model on two benchmark event-based datasets, comparing it against advanced methods.
-As shown in Tab.\ref{table:1}, where the F and P represent frame-based and point-based data representation methods, respectively, as described in the related work section.
+\textbf{Object Recognition.} We evaluated our EHGCN model on two benchmark event-based datasets, comparing it against advanced methods.
+As shown in Tab.\ref{table:1}, the frame-based and point-based data representation methods are described in detail in the related work section.
 The results indicate that our approach, EHGCN, directly processes raw data, effectively avoiding the information loss caused by frame discretization, and achieves superior performance across all the two datasets.
-Notably, our approach achieves the optimal accuracy on N-Cars (0.969) and DVS128 (0.993).
-We compare the computational cost (GFLOPs) with prominent methods on the two datasets, with the detailed calculations provided in the appendix.
+Notably, our approach achieves the optimal accuracy on N-Cars (0.971) and DVS128 (0.993).
+While GET and EDGCN perform well in object recognition, they exhibit clear limitations in handling dynamic, sparse, and complex event data.
+GET relies heavily on fixed neighborhood methods for graph construction, failing to effectively adapt to dynamic changes and background interference, while EDGCN lacks sufficient dynamic adaptability in spatio-temporal modeling, leading to unstable performance in rapidly changing scenes.
+In contrast, EHGCN leverages motion-aware hypergraphs and distribution-aware event sifting to more accurately capture spatio-temporal relationships, enhancing robustness and accuracy in dynamic scenes.
+And We compare the computational cost (GFLOPs) with prominent methods on the two datasets.
 EHGCN requires only 0.11 GFLOPs of computational cost, achieving nearly a 30-fold reduction compared to the runner-up method GET (3.10 GFLOPs) on the NCAR dataset.
 And on the DVS128 dataset, its cost is also just half that of EventMamba (0.219 GFLOPs).
 The results show that our approach achieves the most favourable trade-off between accuracy and computational cost.